jackson15j/cv/craig_astill_cv.md

 ### Software Developer: Test framework work (2011 - 2017)

 * Actively involved in the design & development of our in-house Python/Twisted based testing framework for all API/SSH/CLI/Web driven TelePresence products.
+Example libraries used for API consumption include (but not limited to): [Requests], [urllib], [Paramiko], [BeautifulSoup].
 * Added support for multiple global teams products before handing off to those respective teams.
 * Participated in Community meet ups to expand usage from our UK/Norway offices